Here Are 10 Of The Most Beautiful, Charming Small Towns In Virginia

-Virginia is known for a lot of things – history, natural beauty and bless our hearts, lots of southern charm.
-But one of the best features of Virginia, in my humble opinion, is the abundance of small towns and communities throughout the state.
-A small town can be anything from a couple hundred people to 10,000.
+Virginia is known for a lot of things: history, natural beauty, and bless our hearts, lots of southern charm.
+But one of the best features of Virginia is the abundance of small towns and communities throughout the state.
+A small town can be anything from a couple of hundred people to 10,000.
 But what sets it apart is the feeling of community and camaraderie you get when you’re there.
 From the beautiful corners of Southwest Virginia to the far Eastern Shore, you’ll find some of the most beautiful small towns in Virginia.